Trung28899/MERN-Commerce-Shop/README.md

     29th Commit (Section 11)
         - Admin User List (Frontend and Backend) (Getting all user information for admin user)
+        - Login as admin > will see users option in drop down
+            > hit it and will see all user in the system
         - Backend:
             > userRoutes.js, get route for '/'
             > ./server/middleware/authMiddleware.js, used both function